pulumi/terraform-provider-aws/website/docs/r/ec2_availability_zone_group.html.markdown

 Manages an EC2 Availability Zone Group, such as updating its opt-in status.

-~> **NOTE:** This is an advanced Terraform resource.
-Terraform will automatically assume management of the EC2 Availability Zone Group without import and perform no actions on removal from configuration.
+~> **NOTE:** This is an advanced resource.
+The provider will automatically assume management of the EC2 Availability Zone Group without import and perform no actions on removal from configuration.

 ## Example Usage